makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

 # 4-D Shapes Calculator

-- This tool can find volumes, area, size, length etc of any 4-D Shape.
+- This tool can find volumes, area, size, length etc. of any 4-D Shape.
 - This tool have following shapes
-  - Glame
+  - Glome
   - Tesseract
   - Hypersphere